smartcontractkit/external-adapters-js/packages/sources/spectral-macro-score/README.md

 # Chainlink External Adapter for Spectral-MACRO-Score

-Used to retrieve a MACRO Score for a given token ID.
+Used to retrieve a tick (bucket in Credit Scores) for a given token ID hash.

 ### Environment Variables